rikard-sics/cypress-groupcomm/californium-extended/demo-apps/cf-unix-setup/README.md

 sudo systemctl restart cali
 ```

-If "cf-plugtest-server.jar" is updated in-place when running,  that my cause unintended exceptions, which prevents Californium from successfully gracefull-restart of the dtls state.
+If "cf-plugtest-server.jar" is updated in-place when running,  that my cause unintended exceptions, which prevents Californium from successfully graceful-restart of the dtls state.
 Therefore the "cf-plugtest-server-update.jar" is used for staging and copied to "cf-plugtest-server.jar" on (re-)starting the service.

 ## Hardening - already done by systemd